20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Visiting Parque de la Batería is one of the best free things to do in Torremolinos.

-12. Climb up to the Camino de la Playa viewpoint
+11. Climb up to the Camino de la Playa viewpoint

-If you’re in the Bajondillo area, next to the Melia Hotel, there is a staircase that goes all the way up to the top of the town.
 Although looking at those hundreds of stairs may put you off, it’s definitely worth going through this path as there’s a viewpoint where you get stunning views of the coast.

 The path is known as Camino de la Playa, and you can also go down from Torremolinos town to the beach.

-14. Shop in Torremolinos
+12. Shop in Torremolinos

 Torremolinos town centre, specifically Calle San Miguel, is the perfect spot to shop or buy souvenirs.

-Shopping in Torremolinos isn’t as good as in Malaga, but you’ll come across many boutique shops to find a unique gift for someone else or you!
+Shopping in Torremolinos isn’t as good as in Malaga, but you’ll come across many boutique shops to find a unique gift for someone else or yourself!
 Many shops sell anything from clothing to authentic Spanish leather products such as belts, shoes and bags.

 If you love street markets, Torremolinos has two different street markets.
 On Thursdays, you’ll find the general “mercadillo”, where they mainly sell vegetables, fruits, plants and clothes.
 In contrast, you’ll find El Rastro on Sundays, which sells second-hand antiques and collector items.